List of female billionaires

 Forbes magazine annually ranks the world's wealthiest female billionaires.
-This list uses the static rating published once a year by Forbes, usually in March.
-There were 328 women listed on the world's billionaires as of 4 April 2023, up from 241 in March 2020.
-Since 2021, Francoise Bettencourt Meyers is listed as the world's wealthiest woman.
+This list uses the static rating published once a year by Forbes, usually in March or April.
+There were 337 women listed on the world's billionaires as of 4 April 2023, up from 327 in 2022.
+From 2021 to 2024 Françoise Bettencourt Meyers was listed as the world's wealthiest woman.

 According to a 2021 billionaire census, women make up 11.9% of the billionaire cohort, and "just over half of all female billionaires are heiresses, with an additional 30% having a combination of inherited and created wealth."
-In the overall female billionaire cohort, 16.9% of billionaires are "self-made" and 53.5% gained their wealth through a combination of inheritance and "self-made" wealth as of 2017.
+In the overall female billionaire cohort, 16.9% of billionaires are self-made and 53.5% gained their wealth through a combination of inheritance and self-made wealth as of 2017.

-2021 list

-In January 2021, CEOWORLD Magazine announced that if her family's wealth is included in her total fortune, then Francoise Bettencourt Meyers's wealth is estimated to stand at $71.4 billion.
+2025

 The top 10 women billionaires, using the Forbes static ranking as of 1 April 2025, are:

+2024

+The top 10 women billionaires, using the Forbes static ranking as of 4 April 2024, are:

+2023

+The top 10 women billionaires, using the Forbes static ranking as of 4 April 2023, are:

+2022

+The top 10 women billionaires, using the Forbes static ranking as of 5 April 2022, are:

+2021

+The top 10 women billionaires, using the Forbes static ranking as of 17 March 2021, are:

-2020 list
+2020

 The top 10 women billionaires, using the Forbes static ranking as of 18 March 2020, are: